PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 “Greetings.” he said smiling, more shyly than his snappy clothes and confident posture would suggest.

 “Hello!”
 Tom beamed.
 Kim stayed silent.
-“Could, I... possibly, ask you... endless questions?”: the well dressed man plead with a smile.
+“Could, I... possibly, ask you... endless questions?”: the well dressed man pleaded with a smile.

 Tom laughed; this smart, handsome figure fooling around, it was funny.
 Even Kim laughed.